xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/observability/digest.md

 sdk.start();
 ```

-3. View traces at localhost:16686
+View traces in Jaeger at localhost:16686.

 ### Dependencies

 SvelteKit uses `@opentelemetry/api` as an optional peer dependency.
-If you see a missing dependency error, install `@opentelemetry/api` directly or use a library like `@opentelemetry/sdk-node` or `@vercel/otel` which depend on it.

-**Note:** Tracing has nontrivial overhead.
-Consider enabling only in development and preview environments.
+It's typically installed automatically when setting up trace collection, but can be installed manually if needed.